theron-wang/otr4j/README.md

   - clean up old (abandoned) message fragments
   - clean up old sessions and reveal memorized MACs
 * Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use-case (including all FIXMEs)
+  - Full review against the (finalized) OTRv4 spec.
+    _As the specification has been modified during implementation of support in otr4j, a full review against current spec is needed._
+  - Fix and guard the public API offered by otr4j.
 * ...
 (OTRv4 Non-interactive, ...)
 * Clean up remaining TODOs
 * Review the many logging statements and verify if log levels are reasonable.